Carlos Strandberg: Malmö FF

 On 9 August 2017, Club Brugge agreed a fee in the excess of €1 million with Swedish champions Malmö FF for Strandberg who was set for a medical the same day ahead of a permanent move with a contract until 2021.
 Later that afternoon Strandberg was unveiled as a Malmö FF player.
 Strandberg scored a goal in the game against IFK Norrköping that won Malmö FF the 2017 Allsvenskan title.

 Al-Hazem

 On 30 August 2019, Al-Hazem signed Strandberg for one season from Malmö FF.

-Abha
+Loan to Abha

 On 18 October 2020, Abha signed Strandberg for one season from Al-Hazem.

+Al-Sailiya

+Strandberg played for Qatari side Al-Sailiya in the 2022–23 season, where he helped the club win the Qatari Stars Cup by scoring a goal in their thrilling 5–4 victory over Al-Wakrah in the final.

+Hatayspor

+On 5 July 2023, he signed with Hatayspor.
+In the 2023–24 season, he emerged as the joint-top scorer for his club with eight goals along with Fisayo Dele-Bashiru, including a crucial goal on the final matchday in a 2–0 win over Rizespor, securing his club's survival in the top tier.

 International career

-In September 2013 Strandberg was selected to the Sweden national under-17 football team that would compete in the 2013 FIFA U-17 World Cup.
+In September 2013, Strandberg was selected to the Sweden men's national under-17 football team that would compete in the 2013 FIFA U-17 World Cup.
 As his mother is Portuguese with Mozambican roots, he could potentially represent one of those countries at international level, should he be selected.